hldohaga/upfnabp/litlead.md

 Of the identified papers the majority describe 2/3 elements, UPF or salt intake or BP/ CVD .

 They show an odds ratio for cvd with raised sodium intake and hypertension with high UPF intake.
-The qualification is that BP is an uncertain outcome measurement.
+They suggests BP is an uncertain outcome measurement.
 Papers often look to CVD outcomes as stronger endpoints.

-Where UPF exposure has been studied with hypertension as an endpoint the cross sectional studies have identified a link in adults, but sometimes their is an inverse gradient.
+Where UPF exposure has been studied with hypertension as an endpoint the cross-sectional studies have identified a link in adults, but sometimes there is an inverse gradient.
+The cohort studies are consistent in showing a small but measurable positive effect.
+This is also identified in the meta-analyses.

-This study aims to identify these two effects within a large represntative cross sectional population.
+This study aims to identify these two effects within a large representative cross-sectional population.
 The relationship between these two effects can be shown by studying both in the same population.
 This study also gives the opportunity to consider if there are associated factors.

+## Research Question

+Using PICO @bruce2018 approach,

+In adults and children across the four home nations of the UK between 2008 and 2019, did exposure to high sodium dietary intake, and or high UPF dietary intake, compared to lower exposure, increase the odds of having a mean systolic blood pressure of over 140mmHg?

+This primary question can be split into parts,

+For a representative population across the UK What was dietary intake of UPF between 2008 and 2019?
+What was dietary intake of salt between 2008 and 2019?
+What was BP between 2008 and 2019?
+What was the correlation between these?

+In addition it may be possible to consider, How did each of these change over that time?
+Is there evidence of interaction between these?
+Was UPF or Na most important in these changes?

+## Objectives

+1 Literature Review of UPF and BP, and Sodium and BP

+2 Descriptive analysis of participants from NDNS with amalgamation of data across the rolling programme.

+3 Analysis of exposure to UPF and sodium, and prevalence of BP \>140mmHg using regression models with associated data analysis.

+4 Discussion of implications of results in answer to the research question, Public health implications and actions.
+Also in relation to limitations of cross- sectional studies, and available data, as well as suggestions for further research

 \newpage